Lipoprotein (a), Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Lipoprotein (a) (Lp[a]), first reported in 1963 by the Norwegian physician-investigator, Kare Berg, consists of an ordinary LDL particle combined with an additional protein.
-As with LDL, the Lp(a) particle contains Apolipoprotein B100 (molecular weight=approximately 512,000 D), but additionally contains Apolipoprotein a (apo[a]) (molecular weight=275,000-800,000 D), which is covalently linked through a disulfide bond to apolipoprotein B100.
+As with LDL, the Lp(a) particle contains apolipoprotein B100 (molecular weight: MW=approximately 512,000 D), but additionally contains apolipoprotein a (apo[a]: MW=275,000-800,000 D), which is covalently linked through a disulfide bond to apolipoprotein B100.

 Because of its shared homologies with LDL and plasminogen, factors thought to participate directly or indirectly in atherogenesis, Lp(a) has been the focus of numerous clinical and epidemiologic studies attempting to establish increased serum Lp(a) concentration as a risk factor for coronary heart disease (CHD) and stroke.
 Although results of studies to date are mixed, the preponderance of evidence strongly suggests that Lp(a) is an independent risk factor for CHD and possibly stroke, and the Lp(a) particle has been referred to as "the most atherogenic lipoprotein."